Laravel 10 - Localization

 'localeCookieRedirect' => \Mcamara\LaravelLocalization\Middleware\LocaleCookieRedirect::class,

-'localeViewPath' => \Mcamara\LaravelLocalization\Middleware\LaravelLocalizationViewPath::class
+'localeViewPath' => \Mcamara\LaravelLocalization\Middleware\LaravelLocalizationViewPath::class,

-Step # 6 : Define Localized route group.
+Step # 6 : Define Localized Route Group.

 Route::group(